top of page

 • Dec 22, 2025

-As we close out 2025 and look ahead to 2026, furniture trends are becoming less about fast change and more about thoughtful choices.
-Homeowners are prioritizing quality, longevity, and furniture that fits their space and their life.
-Rather than replacing pieces every few years, people are investing in furniture that feels permanent, adaptable, and rooted in real materials.
+As we close out 2025 and look ahead to 2026, furniture trends are shifting.
+They are becoming less about fast change and more about thoughtful choices.
+Homeowners are prioritizing quality, longevity, and furniture that fits their space and lifestyle.
+Instead of replacing pieces every few years, people are investing in furniture that feels permanent, adaptable, and rooted in real materials.

 For Oak Unlimited, this year carries added meaning.
 After the fire, reopening our doors and welcoming customers back into the showroom reinforced how much our community values Canadian-made furniture and solid wood craftsmanship.
 We are incredibly grateful for the continued support and are looking forward to a strong 2026.